department-of-veterans-affairs/vagov-content/pages/service-members/index.md

     links:
       - url: "https://www.benefits.va.gov/tap/tap-index.asp"
         label: Transition Assistance Program (TAP)
-        description: <b>Active duty, National Guard and Reserve (active, traditional, technical)</b> <br> As you separate from the military, explore your career options and learn how to access the VA benefits you've earned by attending a Transition Assistance Program (TAP) briefing.
+        description: <b>Active duty, National Guard and Reserve (active, traditional, technical)</b> <br> As you prepare to separate or retire from the military, explore your career options and learn how to access the VA benefits you've earned by attending a Transition Assistance Program (TAP) briefing.
       - url: "https://www.va.gov/HEALTHBENEFITS/apply/active_duty.asp"
         label: Transitioning to VA health care after separation or retirement
         description: <b>Active duty, National Guard and Reserve (active only)</b> <br> Learn about transitioning from TRICARE to VA health care, and how to apply for health care benefits once you've received your separation or retirement orders.
 If you're a combat Veteran, apply right away to take advantage of 5 years of enhanced eligibility.
       - url: "/disability/how-to-file-claim/when-to-file/pre-discharge-claim/"
         label: Pre-discharge disability claim
-        description: <b>Active duty, National Guard and Reserve (active, traditional and technical with certain service-connected disabilities)</b> <br> If you have an illness or injury that you believe was caused—or made worse—by your active-duty service, file for disability benefits 180 to 90 days before you leave the military.
+        description: <b>Active duty, National Guard and Reserve (active, traditional, technical)</b> <br> If you have an illness or injury that you believe was caused—or made worse—by your active-duty service, file for disability benefits 180 to 90 days before you leave the military.
 This may help speed up your claim so you can get your benefits sooner.
 Find out how to file your claim, and what to do if you have less than 90 days left on active duty.
       - url: "/careers-employment/education-and-career-counseling/"
         label: Educational and career counseling
         description: <b>Active duty, National Guard and Reserve (active only)</b> <br> Find out how to get free educational and career counseling.
 You'll need to apply no sooner than 6 months before discharge and no later than 1 year after discharge.